Privacy Policy

 Legitimate Interests

-When we are using our legitimate interests to process your personal information we have considered any potential impact on you, including how intrusive you may find it, and determined that balance is in favour of using the information for our interests.
+When we are using our legitimate interests to process your personal information we have considered any potential impact on you, including how intrusive you may find it, and determined that balance is in favour of using the information for our charitable objectives.

 We consider our legitimate interests to be running Worldwide Cancer Research as a charitable organisation.
 For example, to:

-• administer and record details of our supporters and of general enquiries
+• administer and record details of our audience and for general enquiries

 • facilitate the peer review of grant applications